Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

-This zoo can further be diversified by introducing a relative twist between two layers of graphene, for example, which generically gives rise to incommensurate lattices.
-In particular, a small twist in an otherwise Bernal AB stacked bilayer graphene yields nearly flat bands (NFBs) around $1/4$ and $3/4$ fillings and slow masslesss Dirac fermions near the charge-neutrality point (CNP)~\cite{castro-neto-PRL2007, morell, macdonald, santos, magaud, roy-yang, kaxiras}, at a series of so-called `magic angles', first of which occurs at $\theta\sim1.05^\circ$.
+This zoo can further be diversified by introducing a relative twist between two layers of graphene, which generically gives rise to incommensurate lattices.
+In particular, a small twist in bilayer graphene yields nearly flat bands (NFBs) at a series of so-called ``magic angles", first of which occurs at $\theta\sim1.05^\circ$ and \emph{slow} masslesss Dirac fermions residing near the charge-neutrality point (CNP) provide an excellent starting point to describe this system~\cite{castro-neto-PRL2007, morell, macdonald, santos, magaud, roy-yang, kaxiras,senthil}.
 Such NFBs, reported in recent experiments~\cite{CaoPRL, Cao-Nature1}, represent an ideal arena for the interaction effects to set in~\cite{koponin, roy-single, us,esquinazi,iglovikov,gonzalez-arraga}.
-In fact, superconductivity with a critical temperature $T_c \sim 1.7$ K has been observed in twisted bilayer graphene close to the first magic angle (MA-TBLG) upon doping this system~\cite{Cao-Nature2}, standing as the first example of carbon-based two-dimensional superconductor.
-Even more intriguingly, the superconductivity possibly arises from a parent Mott-like insulating state~\cite{Cao-Nature2}.
-Therefore, MA-TBLG displays a rich confluence of competing orders, which we theoretically address within the framework of interacting \emph{slow} (due to small Fermi velocity) Dirac fermions that can be found close to the CNP~\cite{castro-neto-PRL2007, morell, macdonald, santos, magaud, roy-yang, kaxiras} and possibly around NFBs~\cite{Cao-Nature1,Cao-Nature2,senthil}.
-However, due to the uncertainty in the low-energy description for the NFBs, we here primarily focus on a interacting Dirac liquid residing around the CNP and arrive at the phase diagrams shown in Figs.~\ref{RG:phaseDiagram} and ~\ref{phasediagram}.
+In fact, superconductivity with a critical temperature $T_c \sim 1.7$ K has been observed in twisted bilayer graphene close to the first magic angle (MA-TBLG) upon doping this system~\cite{Cao-Nature2}, standing as the first example of pure carbon-based two-dimensional superconductor.
+Even more intriguingly, the superconductivity possibly arises from a parent Mottlike insulating state~\cite{Cao-Nature2}.
+Motivated by these experimental observations, we theoretically address the effects of strong electronic interactions on \emph{slow} (due to small Fermi velocity) Dirac fermions~\cite{comment_eeinteractionSC}, constituting an effective low-energy model for MA-TBLG~\cite{castro-neto-PRL2007, morell, macdonald, santos, magaud, roy-yang, kaxiras,senthil}, and arrive at the representative phase diagrams, shown in Figs.~\ref{RG:phaseDiagram} and ~\ref{phasediagram}.